nelsonmorais/azure-iot/README.md

 - IT <-> OT

 # ==> TODO <==
-- Private endpoints for Storage Accounts
-- With Private endpoints configured on all services, create the Private DNS for all services where a private endpoint exists and then remove the public access on the services.
-  - Create Private DNS zones needed for:
-    - Storage Accounts
-      - Zone: `privatelink.blob.core.windows.net`
-        - A record: _Blob Container name_ : IP of private endpoint nic
   - Check if both the IT and OT VNets need to be linked to the Private DNS Zones
 - [Optional] Azure Streaming Analytics cluster to generate some sort of alert
 - [Optional] LogAnalytics and have diags configured on all servicies to use it